OHIO-ICMT/PythonForCorrosionResearch/README.md

-# PythonForCorrosionResearch
+# Python For Corrosion Research
-Python tutorial for corrosion researchers
+### Python tutorial for corrosion researchers
+This repo contains a set of Jupyter notebooks used to teach corrosion researchers at the ICMT to use Python for data analysis and modeling.